fintechstudios/ververica-platform-k8s-operator/README.md

 - `make` alias for `manager`
 - `make manager` builds the entire app binary
-- `make run` runs the entire app
+- `make run` runs the entire app locally
-- `make manifests` builds the CRDs
+- `make manifests` builds the CRDs from `./config/crd`
-- `make install` installs the CRDs on the cluster
+- `make install` installs the CRDs from `./config/crd` on the cluster
 - `make deploy` installs the entire app on the cluster
 - `make docker-build` builds the docker image
 - `make docker-push` pushes the built docker image
 - `make generate` generates the controller code from the `./api` package
-- `make controller-gen` loads the correct controller-gen binary
 - `make swagger-gen` generates the swagger code
-- `make lint` runs the golangci linter
+- `make lint` runs linting on the source code
 - `make fmt` runs `go fmt` on the package
 - `make test` runs the test suites with coverage
+- `make patch-image` sets the current version as the default deployment image tag
+- `make kustomize-build` builds the default k8s resources for deployment

+#### For working with a local kind cluster

 - `make test-cluster-create` initializes a cluster for testing, using kind
 - `make test-cluster-delete` deletes the testing cluster
-- `make patch-image` sets the current version as the default deployment image tag
-- `make kustomize-build` builds the default k8s resources for deployment
+- `make test-cluster-setup` installs cert-manager, the Community VVP, the vp-k8s-crds, and the vp-k8s-operator on the test cluster
+- `make test-cluster-instal-chart` builds the operator and installs it on the test cluster from the local chart
+- `make test-cluster-instal-crds` installs the vp-k8s-operator CRDs on the test cluster from the local chart

 ### Environment